 All costs associated with reducing the size of the claystone particles, removing the oversized particles, and disposal of the oversized particles will not be paid for separately but shall be included in the work.

-Pavement replacement if required due to potholing, shall be accomplished, measured, and paid for in accordance with appropriate sections of the specifications.
+Pavement replacement if required due to potholing, shall be accomplished, measured, and paid for in accordance with appropriate sections of the Contract.

 Pneumatic tire equipment and load required to achieve the desired weight of proof rolling equipment will not be measured and paid for separately, but shall be included in the work.